originaljensiegirl/movie-app-example-vuepress/docs/part-04.md

 Notice that I've added `props` to the new component.
 The `movie` prop will eventually be passed in by the parent controller.

-We'll remove the v-card from the template of `App.vue` and place in the template of our new component.
+We'll move the v-card from the template of `App.vue` and into the template of our new component.

 #### MovieCard.vue
 ~~~~ vue